agiliq/django-orm-cookbook/docs/query_relatedtool.rst

-How to solve problems using query relted tools?
+How to solve problems using query related tools?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++